 Explanatory note: the presence of marine mammals tends to attract vessels into a small area of water for viewing purposes.
 It is important for maritime safety that vessels operate in a consistent and predictable manner.

-Masters of large vessels are not obliged to comply with Clause 23 (1) if necessary for navigational safety reasons.
+Masters of large vessels are not obliged to comply with Clause 23 (1) if necessary for navigationsafety reasons.

 Explanatory note: Masters of Large Vessels should slow down as much as conditions allow while keeping sufficient speed for control of the vessel to maintain navigational safety within the confines of the navigable waters.